Thinkable-AI/Coding-Challeges/Senior Software Engineer/README.md

 - **Error Handling**: Ensure comprehensive error handling for both standard and AI-enhanced functionalities.
 - **Unit Testing**: Write unit tests to ensure the correctness and reliability of the backend functionality.

-### Frontend (Angular 17)
-- **Task Management UI**: Implement a user interface for task management, including listing, viewing, creating, editing, and deleting tasks.
-- **AI Feature Integration**: Seamlessly integrate the chosen AI feature.
-Provide a user-friendly interface for interacting with the AI functionality.

 ### Nice to Have
 - Implement a GitHub Actions CI/CD pipeline for running tests, ESLint checks, TypeScript checks, or even deployment upon pushing code to the repository.
 This will help maintain code quality and streamline the development process.
 - Dockerize the application using Docker Compose to simplify the setup and deployment process.
 This will allow for consistent development environments and ease of deployment to various environments.